AdbC99/ai-bible/mcp-server/README.md

 In current state there is one tool that allows bible verses from the Berean translation to be utilised.

-There is one tool which allows a user to get verse and supply an Osis reference for that verse, e.g. John.3.16-18
+There is one tool which allows a user to get verse and supply an Osis reference for that verse, e.g. John.3.16-18.
+The verses can be formatted as standard citations like Matt 3:1 and there is some tolerance to be loose with the format.

 ## Bible versions